facetdigital/get-namecheap-zone-file/README.md

 5. Cross-fingers you don't get CAPTCHA'd.

+## Import Zone to Route 53

+If you made it this far, you can copy that zone file output and paste it into a text file in this directory.
+Then run bash in the container to get access to the `cli53` tool.
+Assuming you setup your AWS credentials in Step 3, you can use that to mange your Route 53 account, including creating a new hosted zone and importing this zone file to it.
+E.g.:

+    ```
+    cli53 list                 # List your current set of zones
+    cli53 export example.com   # export an existing zone file as a backup
+    ```

+To create and import this zone file to Route 53:

+    ```
+    cli53 create example.com                           # replace example.com with your domain
+    cli53 import example.com --file example.com.zone   # the file you saved your NameCheap zone data to
+    ```

 ## TODO

   * [ ] Make a Chrome Extension version of this you can run when already logged in.
   * [ ] Make it call Route 53 API to upload zone file.
 One command to migrate from NameCheap to Route 53!

 ## Credits